Prime Minister’s Scholarships for Latin America

 2. Individuals on group programmes

-- Tertiary Education Organisations may apply to the PMSLA to fund a group (3+) to travel together to Latin America on a specified programme that meets PMSLA goals
+- Tertiary Education Organisations and approved organisations may apply to the PMSLA to fund a group (3+) to travel together to Latin America on a specified programme that meets PMSLA goals

 - Group programmes are applied for separately under the PMSLA, and have their own application and reporting requirements.
 Individuals on a group programme must meet specified criteria